 In collaboration with the German Historical Institute London, Katrin Schreiter developed a prize-winning public engagement project on the topic of migrants’ material traces in 2015.
 “Things We Keep: Curators of Our Own History” used material culture and oral history methodologies to curate an exhibition and create an online archive: www.thingswekeep.org.
 Through the selection of their object and its exploration in oral history interviews, the migrants are involved in a conversation between personal experience, history, and academia.
 These interviews have been developed into e-learning materials that are used for undergraduate teaching at Durham University and King’s College London, and a range of secondary schools in London.

 Katrin has given numerous media interviews including BBC World Service, RBB Kulturradio and the Deutsche Presse Agentur.
 She welcomes media requests about postwar German history and current political culture.

 - Schreiter, Designing one nation: The politics of economic culture and trade in divided Germany.
-Oxford University Press, forthcoming in 2020.
+New York: Oxford University Press, 2020.

 - Carter, J. Palmowski, and K. Schreiter, eds.
 German division as shared experience: Interdisciplinary perspectives on the postwar everyday.
 New York/London: Berghahn Books, 2019.

 - Schreiter and D. Ravasi.
 “Institutional pressures and organizational identity: The case of Deutsche Werkstätten Hellerau in the GDR and beyond, 1945-1996.”
 Business History Review 92, 3/2018, 453-481.